 Plants require sunlight to perform photosynthesis, in which the plant produces sugars it uses for energy to grow.
 With days and nights that last about 14 Earth days each, the Moon goes from too long of a time with sunlight to too long of a time without.
 The partial solution for temperature of having a shading system would also help with too long of a time with sunlight.
 Too long of a time without sunlight would still be a problem.
 Artificial light would need to be provided rather than direct sunlight.

-Nutrients in the soil are dissolved into water in the soil.
+For plants to access them, nutrients in the soil are typically dissolved into water in the soil.
 In addition to needing the chemical elements of carbon, hydrogen, and oxygen from atmosphere and water, the most important nutrients plants need from soil are nitrogen, phosphorus, and potassium.
 Other nutrients that plants need include magnesium, calcium and sulfur.
 Plants also need such micronutrients as zinc, molybdenum, copper, manganese, cobalt, iron and boron.
 Apollo and Luna missions indicate that the Moon has different mineral composition than the Earth, which thus might not support plant life.
 However, experiments on Earth with Lunar soil simulants have shown that some plants can grow in Lunar soil simulants.
 Note that the experiments conducted on Earth with Lunar soil simulant were done with an Earth atmosphere which contains nitrogen.
 Thus the lack of nitrogen in Lunar soil might still be an issue in growing plants on the Moon which also has no atmosphere and thus no atmospheric nitrogen.

 |Element||Earth crust||Earth rank||Lunar highland||Lunar lowland|